MajdaMu/MAC_Changer/mac changer v01/images/README.md

-This folder contains the images of associated and used in each MAC_Changer version folder.
+This folder contains the images associated and used in mac changer v01 folder.